Dobiasd/EditGym/README.md

 ---

 todo:
+stars formula: 5 stars is my PB, 2 stars is my pb * 2, 1 star is finished at all
-stars: display when finished, in exercise header and in exercise list show stars in game header and exercise list
+stars: display when finished, in exercise header and in exercise list
-Coach congratulates on improvement.
+PBs: Coach congratulates on improvement. adsense
-"high scores" -> raus
-faq: clear personal bests

-custom exercises: as url or in online raw text (e.g. codepad). url only up to 2000 total. (http://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers) custom exercises: remove unallowed chars replay in help (gif?) zeit verstellen verhindern, timestamps aller keymoves monoton steigend newsletter abbo (keep me informed), email an mich bei zweierpotenz FB-page einrichten, like button oben als link dahin
+make restart "button" clickable? custom exercises: as url or in online raw text (e.g. codepad). url only up to 2000 total. (http://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers) custom exercises: remove unallowed chars replay in help (gif?)
+FB-page einrichten, like button oben als link dahin

 bug: game: footer invisible when window not high enough

 when done, post here:
+http://acrobolix.com/keyboarding-changed-my-life/ "Hey Juji, I made a website for practicing to rearrange text with keyboard shortcuts. www.editgym.com
+Dobi"
-http://acrobolix.com/keyboarding-changed-my-life/ "Hi, I made a website for practicing to rearrange text with keyboard shortcuts. www.editgym.com" http://www.reddit.com/r/productivity/ "Become lightning fast at rearraning text with EditGym.com" http://www.reddit.com/r/webdev EditGym.com - A website for practicing to rearrange text with keyboard shortcuts (hobby project)
+http://www.reddit.com/r/productivity/ "Become lightning fast at rearraning text with EditGym.com" http://www.reddit.com/r/webdev EditGym.com - A website for practicing to rearrange text with keyboard shortcuts (hobby project)